-If during Phase 3, the Chief Information Officer determines the data breach is not an eligible data breach, the Chief Information Officer will direct the Manager, Compliance to record the incident in the University Risk Register (if appropriate), and the Chief Information Officer may direct the Area Manager or Manager, Compliance to undertake action that is reasonably necessary to close-out the incident appropriately.
+If during Phase 3, the Chief Information Officer determines the data breach is not an eligible data breach or a notifiable personal data breach, the Chief Information Officer will direct the Manager, Audit & Compliance to record the incident in the University Risk Register (if appropriate), and the Chief Information Officer may direct the Area Manager or Manager, Audit & Compliance to undertake action that is reasonably necessary to close-out the incident appropriately.

-The close-out actions may include giving voluntary notification to the OAIC and/or affected individuals in accordance with notification procedures set out in Phase 4 based on a recommendation by the Data Beach Response Group having regard for the nature and circumstances of the incident.
+The close-out actions may include giving voluntary notification to the OAIC (or where GDPR applies, the supervisory authority) and/or affected individuals in accordance with notification procedures set out in Phase 4 based on a recommendation by the Data Beach Response Group having regard for the nature and circumstances of the incident.